PopulateTools/gobierto-budgets-data/README.md

 2 - Create a file `config/database.yml`.
 You can base it on `config/database.yml.example`

+3 - Create the file `.rbenv-vars` and add `RAILS_ENV=development` to it.

-3 - Run `bundle install`
+4 - Run `bundle install`

-4 - Create two databases, one for planned data, and other for executed data.
+5 - Create two databases, one for planned data, and other for executed data.
 In postgres you can do it using `createdb`.
 Example:
   - `createdb budgets-planned`
   - `createdb budgets-executed`

-5 - Run the script:
+6 - Run the script:
   - To load the planned data: `$ bin/rails runner import.rb budgets-planned planned`
   - To load the executed data: `$ bin/rails runner import.rb budgets-executed executed`
   - To load the planned data for a specific year: `$ bin/rails runner import.rb budgets-planned planned 2021`